-- Sara Forbes Bonetta (1843-1880) was a West African Egbado princess of the Yoruba people who was orphaned and sold into slavery during n intertribal warfare.
-Originally named Aina, Sarah ended up at the court of King Ghezo of Dahomey who intended making her a human sacrifice, however her life was saved when Captain Frederick E. Forbes of the Royal Navy connived the king to give her to Queen Victoria.
-Forbes named her Sara Forbes Bonetta, Bonetta after his ship HMS Bonetta, however Queen Vcitroi referred to her as Sally.
-Sara was placed with a middle class family in England and raised as the queen’s goddaughter, however the cold climate weakened her health and she was sent to a school in Africa for four years.
+- Sara Forbes Bonetta (1843-1880) was a West African Egbado princess of the Yoruba people who was orphaned and sold into slavery during intertribal warfare.
+Originally named Aina, Sara ended up at the court of King Ghezo of Dahomey who intended making her a human sacrifice, however her life was saved when Captain Frederick E. Forbes of the Royal Navy convinced the king to give her to Queen Victoria.
+Forbes named her Sara Forbes Bonetta (Bonetta was after his ship HMS Bonetta) however Queen Victoria referred to her as Sally.
+Sara was placed with a middle class family in England and raised as the Queen’s goddaughter, however the cold climate weakened her health and she was sent to a school in Africa for four years.
 Sara eventually married Captain James Pinson Labulo Davies, a Yoruba businessman of considerable wealth, in August 1862, and they moved to Africa where their three children were born.
 Sara Forbes Bonetta died of tuberculosis on 15 August 1880.

-- Victoria is pregnant with her fourth child, Alfred, who was born on 6 August 1844.
+- Victoria is pregnant with her fourth child, Alfred Ernest Albert, who was born on 6 August 1844.

 - Princess Gertrude von Mecklenburg-Strelitz is a fictional character.
 Ernst was already married to Princess Alexandrine of Baden, however the marriage remained childless and it is believed Ernst had made his wife infertile due to venereal disease.
 He was extremely unfaithful to his wife and was reputed to have had more than one mistress at a time.